 The house at 2017 Lanihuli Drive, constructed in 1925, qualifies for inclusion on the State of Hawaii register and the National Register of Historic Places under Criteria A and C. The house represents an intact example of the College Hills and University of Hawaii at Manoa development which is a significant event in the Territorial Period of Hawaii's history.
+The area is significant in the development patterns brought to Hawaii by Americans to accommodate their sub-division lifestyle which was not common in the lives of Hawaiians prior to the arrival of Americans.
 The Period of Significance is 1925-1959, which is from its date of construction to the end of the Territorial Period.
 The home is significant for Oahu's history and the State of Hawaii's history.
+This type of development along with the development of the rest of Oahu was part of the quest of the territory on its way to earn its place as a state in the union.
+This type of development, the building of downtown, a financial district, a legal system, a legislature, an airport and institutions of higher education was part of the territory's concerted effort to resemble America and thus be identified with the United States politically as an equal member.
 The home is in the Punahou/Manoa area which is significant in the era of transition (1898-1959) during which great changes occurred after annexation of Hawaii into the United States of America.
 This neighborhood was the area where many of the missionary families/business community lived at the time of the end of the Hawaiian Kingdom and during the early decades of the territorial period.
 Therefore, the house is significant on a local and state level.